Nottingham Express Transit: Naming

+A list of tram names, along with details can be found the NET website.

 Fares and ticketing

-All tickets are purchased in advance - passengers need to buy a ticket or validate a smart card before they board the tram.
+All tickets are purchased in advance – passengers need to buy a ticket or validate a smart card before they board the tram.
 There are ticket machines at all tram stops, where passengers can buy single, return, day and weekly tickets using cash or credit/debit card; tickets can also be bought on the NET app, NETGO!
 Ticket options such as Robin Hood smartcards and season passes are available on the website and at the NET Travel Centre in the City Centre.
 Various concessionary schemes are also in place.
+The validators at each stop also accept payments by contactless credit and debit card including Apple Pay and Android's Google Wallet for single and day fares without the need to buy a physical ticket.

 Services

 Cycle parks

 Under a scheme run by Nottingham City Council, the city has covered secure cycle parks that feature CCTV, lighting, Citycard access controlled doors and, at some sites, Citycard activated lockers and 24 hour access.
 Nottingham Cycle Parks are available at the following tram stops: Clifton Centre, Clifton South, Hucknall, Nottingham Station, Phoenix Park, Toton Lane and Wilkinson Street.

 Access was originally free, with a one-off £5 registration charge.
-However from July 2020, the Council has introduced a revised charging structure, with an annual charge of £7.50, reduced to £5.25 for those paying by annual direct debit.
+However, from July 2020, the council has introduced a revised charging structure, with an annual charge of £7.50, reduced to £5.25 for those paying by annual direct debit.